yepengding/swift-express-graphql/README.md

 Refer to `UserService.ts` to create new services in folder `src/services`.

-## Create new controllers
+## Create new resolvers

-Refer to `UserController.ts` to create new controllers in folder `src/controllers`
+Refer to `UserResolver.ts` to create new controllers in folder `src/resolvers`

 ## Run in dev